 For newer riders and those wanting to learn how to ride, the BRS is the place to start.

-- Requires only a valid Temporary Instruction Permit Identification Card (TIPIC)
+- Requires only a valid 2 wheel Temporary Instruction Permit Identification Card (TIPIC).

-- Successful completion earns the BMV skill test waiver for a motorcycle endorsement
+- Successful completion earns a 60 day BMV skill test waiver for a motorcycle endorsement

 The cost of the course is $50.00 and is non-refundable.
-To take the BRS course, you must have either a valid motorcycle temporary instruction permit identification card (TIPIC) or a motorcycle endorsement on your license.
+To take the BRS course, you must have either a valid TIPIC or a motorcycle endorsement on your license.

 The MORE Basic Riding Skills (BRS) Course is intended to help you acquire the basic knowledge and skills needed for safe and responsible motorcycle operation.
 The course will help you: